g-w1/work/README.md

 ## Limits:

-- Only works on unix systems for now (I dont have any windows stuff to test on for now).
+- Only works on unix systems for now (I dont have any windows stuff to test on for now) (on macos the config file is in a different place. i think Library/Application\ Support).

 ## Install: